 - Those who wish to develop themselves as more competent and effective managers.

-Upon completion of management skills training course, you will be able to:
+Upon completion of course, you will be able to:

 - Build supportive relationships even when delivering negative feedback.

 - Avoid defensiveness and disconfirmation in interpersonal communication.

 - Improve the ability to apply principles of supportive communication.

 - Improve relationships by using personal management interviews.

 - Use influence appropriately to accomplish exceptional work.

 - Diagnose the focus and source of conflicts.